EffectOrientedProgramming/book/Chapters/06_Failure.md

 # Failure {#Chapter-Failure}

-Exceptions seemed like a great idea:
+Error reporting and handling has always been a challenge.
+Early solutions often involved setting global flags, which might be overwritten before the error condition was noticed.
+People also tried returning improbable values from a function, but this required programmers to know about it and to write code that analyzed the return values.
+The biggest problem was psychological: programmers tend to be more interested in the "happy path" where everything works right.
+It was too easy to forget or ignore error information.

+Exceptions were a big step forward, because they provide:

+- Unified error reporting: there's only one way to do it.
+- Errors cannot be ignored--they flow upward until caught or displayed on the console with program termination.
 - A standardized way to correct problems so that an operation can recover and retry.
-- There's only one way to report errors.
-- Errors cannot be ignored--they flow upward until caught or displayed on the console with program termination.
 - Errors can be handled close to the origin, or generalized by catching them "further out" so that multiple error sources can be managed with a single handler.
 - Exception hierarchies allow more general exception handlers to handle multiple exception subtypes.

-Exceptions were certainly a big improvement over the previous attempts to solve the error reporting problem.
+Exceptions were certainly an improvement over previous attempts to solve the error reporting problem.
-Exceptions moved us forward for a while (and became entrenched in programming culture), until folks discovered pain points.
+Eventually, however, programmers began encountering pain points.
 As is often the case, this happened as we tried to scale up to create larger and more complex systems.
-The underlying issue was _composability_, which is the ability to easily take smaller parts and assemble them into larger parts.
+The underlying issue was _composability_, which takes smaller parts and assembles them into larger parts.

 The main problem with exceptions is that they are not part of the type system.
-If the type system doesn't include exceptions as part of a function signature, you can't know what exceptions you must handle when calling other functions (i.e.: composing).
+When exception types are not part of a function signature, you can't know what exceptions you must handle when calling other functions (i.e.: composing).
-You can track down all possible exceptions thrown explicitly in the code by hunting for them in the source code.
+You can track down explicitly thrown exceptions by searching for them in the source code.
-Even then, built-in exceptions can still happen without evidence in the code.
+Even then, built-in exceptions can occur without evidence in the code--for example, divide-by-zero.
-Divide-by-zero is an example of this.

-Suppose you're handling all the exceptions from a library--or at least the ones you found in the documentation.
+Suppose you're handling all exceptions from a library--or at least, the ones you found in the documentation.
-Now a newer version of that library comes out.
+Now a new version of that library comes out.
 You upgrade, assuming it must be better.
 Unbeknownst to you, the new version quietly added an exception.
 Because exceptions are not part of the type system, the compiler cannot detect the change.
-Now your code is not handling that exception.
+Your code doesn't handle that exception.
 Your code was working.
 Nobody changed anything in your code.
 And yet now it's broken.